leslem/learning/R/books/r-packages/r-packages-2e-notes.md

     - Often contain corresponding tear down code
 - Any other files in the `tests/testthat` dir won't be automatically executed
 - Storing test data
-    - Suggestion here is to haver `tests/testthat/fixtures` and store the code to create the data and the data itself in this dir
+    - Suggestion here is to have `tests/testthat/fixtures` and store the code to create the data and the data itself in this dir
     - In your tests, access these files with `readRDS(testthat::test_path("fixtures", "data-object.rds"))`
 - Only ever write files to the session temp dir during tests! (and still make sure to clean up after)
     - `withr::local_tempfile()` is the best way to do this